pkic/pkimm/categories/key-management/_index.md

 - [ISO/IEC 27001 and related standards](https://www.iso.org/isoiec-27001-information-security.html)

-<a name="requirement-2"></a>
 ### Inventory of cryptographic keys is documented and maintained

 #### Guidance

 Inventory of cryptographic keys is important and strategic database for organization to:
-- monitor cryptographic key status and compliance
+- Monitor cryptographic key status and compliance
-- quickly react on changes and incidents (deprecation of algorithms, compromise, new attacks and vulnerabilities)
+- Quickly react on changes and incidents (deprecation of algorithms, compromise, new attacks and vulnerabilities)
-- understand impact of lifecycle changes, migration and using keys
+- Understand impact of lifecycle changes, migration and using keys

 Although cryptographic key inventory may be implemented and maintained using various tools and approaches, it should serve the purpose of having consistent and accurate map of all cryptographic keys deployed in organization with details like algorithm, key length, usage, storage, location, generation and distribution method, backup and recovery, key check value, fingerprint, number of share or components, owner or responsible person, uniqueness, crypto-periods, or any other application attributes and properties of the key.